 HOW TO CLEAN A FISH: BASICS

 As noted above, some fish varieties are small enough to eat whole.
-While there are several methods available for cooking whole fish, a few preparation steps are still required before putting the fish on heat.
+While there are several methods available for cooking whole fish, learning how to clean a fish is necessary before putting the fish on heat.

 - Scaling: Scaling is the act of removing scales from the skin of the fish.
 There are specifically designed scalers to manage the task which are available where fishing equipment is sold.
 Or, if no scaler is available, the back of a knife can be used.
 Use caution.
 Children should never be left unsupervised when handling sharp objects.
 To scale the fish, place your scaler near the tail and rub it along the skin toward the head.
 Repeat as needed until all scales have been removed then rinse the fish off to ensure that the skin is free of scales.
 For added safety, wear metal-mesh "fish-cleaning" gloves to protect your hands from sharp scales.